executablebooks/sphinx-design/README.md

   - `tabbed` -> `tab-item`
   - include `:sync:` option to synchronize tab selection across sets
 - Minimises direct use of CSS classes (encourage to not use them)
-  - More declarative, easy to understand options
+  - More declarative, easy to understand options, easier to validate
   - Easier to work with non-HTML outputs
   - Easier to improve/refactor
 - Updated Bootstrap CSS v4 -> v5